Have Questions About this Program?

 |---|---|---|---|

-| WAC Rules Drafted | The initial draft of WAC rules will be drafted by the engineering staff, presented to the board for review and feedback, and a public hearing will be scheduled. | October 2025 | |
+| WAC Rules Drafted | The initial draft of WAC rules was drafted by the engineering staff, presented to the board for review and feedback, and a public hearing has been scheduled. | October 2025 | |

-| County Outreach | Counties will be met with in-person and virtually to collaborate on program needs, adjustments to drafted WAC rules, and project scoring criteria. | November 2025 | |
+| County Outreach | Counties were met with in-person and virtually to collaborate on program needs, adjustments to drafted WAC rules, and project scoring criteria. | November 2025 | |

-| Final Draft WAC Published | With consideration and adjustments made with the feedback of stakeholders, a final version of the WAC rules will be published for a public hearing and solicitation of comments. | December 2025 | |
+With consideration and adjustments made with the feedback of stakeholders, a final version of the WAC rules was published for a public hearing and solicitation of comments.
+Information about the public hearing was made available on our board meeting page. | December 2025 | |

 |